ValerieDier/multivariate_timeseries_forecasting_dengue/README.md

 From this paper:  "The short-term memory of recurrent networks is one of their major drawbacks and one of the main reasons why attention mechanisms and Transformers were originally introduced in deep learning (see Section 4.1)."

-The approach has already evolved past a "simple" LSTM, making it an introduction to deep learning for timeseries, but not a canditate for a model.
+The approach has already evolved past a "simple" LSTM, making it an introduction to deep learning for timeseries, but advances have been made in this area to newer architectures that warrant investigation.

+An interesting "first quick pass" at comparing machine learning algorithms for timeseries could be PyCaret's regression module.
+It effectively runs many different algorithms on the data supplied, with little upfront configuration, and delivers various model error metrics.
+One could choose a small subset of these algorithms to investigate and tune further from there.
+An example is supplied here:  https://www.datacamp.com/tutorial/tutorial-time-series-forecasting.

 ### Ready-to-Serve Packages